JoyeZLearning/MaDiNet/README.md

 👑**We're quite intrigued by MaDiNet and hope it can serve as a delightful spark of inspiration for more friends to delve into this fascinating field.**

+✨**MaDiNet is the first work to integrate Gamma distribution into diffusion model with Mamba for SAR target detection.**